WPPX-TV: Pax/Ion ownership

 In November 1994, Paxson Communications Corporation moved to acquire WTGI-TV for $10.2 million, the station having been in bankruptcy for more than seven years.
-The sale was immediately recognized as signifying the end for the multicultural programming on channel 61.
+WTGI general manager Dan Slape noted that the new ownership was looking toward an infomercial-heavy format for the station.
 Paxson announced the launch of Infomall TV in January 1995 as well as a national push to purchase television stations to carry the service.
 The switch in programming took place at the start of May 1995, leaving Telemundo without a station in the Philadelphia market.
-The network affiliated with WTVE in Reading, only to be ousted in 2000 and sign its present outlet, Atlantic City's WWSI, in March 2001.
+The network affiliated with WTVE in Reading, only to be ousted in 2000 and sign its present outlet, WWSI (then based in Atlantic City), in March 2001.

-On August 31, 1998, the Paxson-owned stations formed the nucleus for the new Pax television network.
+On August 31, 1998, the Paxson-owned stations formed the nucleus for the new Pax TV network.
 The station's call sign had been changed that January to WPPX.
 After changing its name to i: Independent Television in 2005, the network became known as Ion Television in 2007.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WPPX-TV broadcasts from a transmitter in Philadelphia's Roxborough neighborhood.
+Its signal is multiplexed:

 Analog-to-digital conversion

-WPPX-TV shut down its analog signal, over UHF channel 61, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WPPX-TV shut down its analog signal, over UHF channel 61, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 31, using virtual channel 61.